sahkaman/opintojaksokuvaus-jamk/TTZC0600 Kyberturvallisuus.md

 Hylätty 0: Ei hallitse aihealuetta.

 Excellent 5: The student shows in a theory exam that he or she knows and understands cyber security theory exceptionally.
 Practice work documentation is thorough, flawless and understandable.
-Presentation on the practice work has been kept fluently.
+Presentation on the practice work has been given fluently.

 Very good 4: The student shows in a theory exam that he or she knows and understands cyber security theory very well.
-Practice work documentation is thorough and the presentation has been kept fluently.
+Practice work documentation is thorough and the presentation has been given fluently.

 Good 3: The student shows in a theory exam that he or she knows and understands cyber security theory well.
-Practice work documentation is done well and the presentation has been kept.
+Practice work documentation is done well and the presentation has been given.

 Satisfactory 2: The student shows in a theory exam that he or she knows and understands cyber security theory basics.
-Practice work documentation is as required and the presentation has been kept.
+Practice work documentation is as required and the presentation has been given.

-Sufficient 1: The student shows in a theory exam that he or she knows and understands something cyber security theory.
-Practice work documentation barely passes the required level and the presentation has been kept on it.
+Sufficient 1: The student shows in a theory exam that he or she knows and understands something about cyber security theory.
+Practice work documentation barely passes the required level and the presentation has been given on it.

 Fail 0: The student does not meet the minimum criteria set for the course.